Prospective home buyers find it challenging to buy a home with a quality loan: Minnesota loan data report.

 "The residential real estate market finally seems to be finding solid ground," said Equifax Chief Economist Amy Crews Cutts.
 "We're seeing signs that the contraction in mortgage debt is slowing and delinquencies continue to trend down at the same time that mortgage rates set new record lows on almost a weekly basis.
 The environment has been set for growth for a while—now it looks like it may finally be happening."

 While the number of newly initiated foreclosures has increased, the decline in completed foreclosures is attributable to servicers holding loans in the foreclosure process for longer periods of time in an effort to accomplish alternate loss mitigation or home forfeiture actions.
+The change increases the opportunities for one to buy twin cities home and gain a quality loan.
 Servicers continued to emphasize alternatives to foreclosure

-Factors Contributing To Buying A Home And Getting A Quality Loan
+Factors Impact How To Buy A Twin Cities Home And Gain A Quality Loan

 The OCC Report contributes year-over-year improvements to strengthening economic conditions, servicing transfers, and the ongoing effects of both home retention loan modification programs and home forfeiture actions.
 It is easier for underwater mortgages to refinance and potential home buyers to get a better quality loan due to more recent modifications that prioritize home loan affordability and sustainability.
 Modifications that decrease mortgage payments occur when loan servicers elect to lower homeowner's interest rates, extend the amortization period, defer principal or forgive principal.
 The reduced payments can make buying a home more affordable to borrowers and more sustainable over time.